lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## evaluating agendas in a project-space of coordinated decisions

-## Questions of defining techology
+## Questions of defining technology

-## diverse participant voting coordination
+## diverse-participant voting-coordination

 ## consequences on elections on culture see political theory